liakwee/gulp-file-tree/README.md

 ## Forestry

-The plugin uses the [forestry](https://github.com/iamcdonald/forestry) lib for modelling and building up the tree and it is a structure of forestry nodes that you have access to
+The plugin uses the [forestry](https://github.com/iamcdonald/forestry) library for modelling and building up the tree and it is a structure of forestry nodes that you have access to
 - on each emitted file, in the instance you set emitFiles to `true` and do not pass a `transform` function
 - or via the first argument of a passed in `transform` function.